-- HIS 101 Western Civilization to 1689 3 SHC This course is a survey of Western Civilization from Ancient times to 1689, including the major political, social, economic and intellectual factors shaping Western cultural tradition.
+HIS 101 Western Civilization to 1689

+This course is a survey of Western Civilization from Ancient times to 1689, including the major political, social, economic and intellectual factors shaping Western cultural tradition.
+Prerequisite: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores. $\left(3/0\right)$

+HIS 102 Western Civilization Post 1689 3 SHC

+This course is a survey of Western Civilization from 1689 to the present, including major political, social, economic and intellectual factors that shape the modern Western world.
 Prerequisite: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
 (3/0)

-- HIS 102

-Western Civilization Post 1689

-3 SHC
+HIS 115 African-American History 3 SHC

-This course is a survey of Western Civilization from 1689 to the present, including major political, social, economic and intellectual factors that shape the modern Western world.
+This course is a study of the history of African-Americans, including African heritage, American history and significant contributions by individuals or groups.
 Prerequisite: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
-(3/0) - HIS 115 African-American History 3 SHC This course is a study of the history of African-Americans, including African heritage, American history and significant contributions by individuals or groups.
-Prerequisite: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
-(3/0) - HIS 201 American History: 3 SHC Discovery to 1877 This course is a survey of U.S. history from discovery to 1877.
-This course includes political, social, economic and intellectual developments during this period.
-Prerequisite: ENG 100 and

-RDG 100, RWR 100, or appropriate placement test scores.
 (3/0)